Preamble

 We strive to treat every person with respect.

-Specifically, we aspire to these qualities:
+Specifically, we aspire to these behaviours:

 - We treat everyone with courtesy, aware that their diverse backgrounds, experiences, goals, and perspectives may be very different to ours.